Compulsory modules - all pathways

 This module addresses the ways in which social media platforms such as Facebook, Twitter, Instagram, WhatsApp, and Snapchat are changing the ways in which political actors, citizens, and journalists interact with each other, advance their goals, and exercise power.
 We will engage with contemporary arguments and debates about the democratic implications of social media by drawing on state-of-the-art theory and cutting-edge research, as well as case studies of relevant contemporary events and controversies.

-The module will enable students to understand how social media are used by citizens, political actors, and journalists to access, distribute, and coproduce content that is relevant to public affairs and provide opportunities for political learning, persuasion, mobilization, and engagement.
+The module will enable students to understand how social media are used by citizens, political actors, and journalists to access, distribute, and coproduce content that is relevant to public affairs and provide opportunities for political learning, persuasion, mobilisation, and engagement.
 It will use both theory and empirical research to shed light on how social media are enhancing and hindering practices and structures of citizenship and democratic politics.

 Researching Communications 2: Texts and Digital Platforms (15 credits)